sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

-In this lab you will provision an AWS Relational Database Service (RDS) instance so that - ``in a later lab`` - you can configure your application to use it.
+In this exercise you will provision an AWS Relational Database Service (RDS) instance so that - ``in a later exercise`` - you can configure your application to use it.
 Amazon RDS makes it easy to set up, operate, and scale MySQL deployments in the cloud.

 We will use the ``AWS Service Broker`` to provision the database.